SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/developing-apps.md

 Any user on the tenant wishing to use Apama EPL Apps will need to be a **CEP Manager**.
 See [Managing permissions](/users-guide/administration/#managing-permissions) in the *User guide*.

-> **Info**: To be able to develop EPL apps with the Streaming Analytics application and/or to import monitor files from Software AG Designer into Cumulocity IoT, your tenant needs to be subscribed to both the Apama-ctrl microservice and the Streaming Analytics application provided in Cumulocity IoT.
-If you have the Apama Starter microservice or the Apama Smart Rules-only microservice, the EPL Apps page is not available in the Streaming Analytics application.
+> **Info**: To be able to develop EPL apps with the Apama EPL Apps and/or to import monitor files from Software AG Designer into Cumulocity IoT, your tenant needs to be subscribed to both the Apama-ctrl microservice and the Apama EPL Apps web application provided in Cumulocity IoT.
+If you have the Apama Starter microservice or the Apama Smart Rules-only microservice, the Apama EPL Apps page is not available in the application switcher.
 If you want to have this capability, contact [product support](/about-doc/contacting-support).

 **Step 1 - Invoke Apama EPL Apps**